a Ministry of Food and Family...

 The Difference Between: Goulash, Stew and Ratatouille...

-Ahh, stew ~ it can be whatever you want it to be...
+Ah ha, stew or goulash ~ it can be whatever you want it to be...

-and, Goulash too since is not just Hungarian anymore though originating from medieval Hungary.
+Goulash is not just Hungarian though originating from medieval Hungary.
 Goulash is a popular meal predominantly eaten in Central Europe but as well as in other parts of Europe.
 And, its actually a stew of meat and vegetables, often seasoned with paprika and other spices.

 And, stew is exactly that in most cultures: meat and veggies.
 Some like it more liquid or fluid or juicy and others may like it more thick as in full of rich gravy.